-The Bachelor of Science in Exercise Science prepares students for careers in therapeutic sport- and fitness-related settings.
+The Bachelor of Science in Exercise Science prepares students for careers in therapeutic sport- and fitness-related settings, as well as a MSE and a PhD.
 It also provides a strong scientific core necessary for careers in cardiac rehabilitation and strength and conditioning.
 Additionally, the requirements of the program meet the prerequisites of the University of Kansas Medical Center physical therapy program.

 Visit the KU Career Services Alliance, which provides career resources, support and programming to Edwards Campus students.
 And sign up for KU Career Connections to post your resume, apply for jobs and internships and more.

 - Analyze how the body’s cells and organ systems respond to acute and chronic physiological stress

 - Prescribe exercise as a way to elicit positive functional adaptations

 - Develop preventive strategies to combat disease epidemics

 - Prevent and treat diseases, such as obesity, diabetes, heart disease, osteoporosis and cancer